Advertisement

 Dominion Officers, Baghdad 1918

-For a deeper dive into Australia’s role in Dunsterforce and the Persian Expedition, follow The Novationem Forum for more historical insights!
+For a deeper dive into Australia’s role in Dunsterforce and the Persian Expedition, follow The Novationem Forum for more historical insights and exclusive analysis of lesser-known WWI campaigns.

 The Silent Sentinel, ever vigilant !